-The assault on germs has failed miserably and is creating an epidemic of superbugs, especially in hospitals.
-In their attempt to kill germs and wipe out bacteria, hospitals have implemented a highly toxic campaign against bacteria and viruses to try and protect patients.
-It is failing, as a whole new form of bacteria called superbugs have been created as a result.
+The war on germs has failed miserably and is creating an epidemic of superbugs, especially in hospitals.
+In their attempt to kill germs and wipe out bacteria, hospitals have implemented a highly toxic campaign.
+This campaign against bacteria and viruses is to try and protect patients.
+It is failing.
+As a result, a whole new form of bacteria called superbugs have been created.

 Most of you have heard about superbugs and many of you have been affected by them through the illness or loss of a loved one.
 These antibiotic resistant bacteria kill 90,000 people per year in hospitals costing the nation more than $2 billion annually, according to a study in Health Affairs.1 These stats reference people who acquire infections in the hospital that they did not have when they originally sought out treatment.
 With sky-rocketing costs, all of us are paying the bill.